Property & Conveyancing

 How long will the conveyancing process take?

-Purchasers should also be aware that they may be required to pay stamp duty before the settlement date if settlement is due to take place 3 months or more after the contract date.
-This means the purchaser must have stamp duty funds available prior to settlement to avoid penalties and a high rate of interest on late duty.
+Similar considerations apply to a vendor who must be ready to give vacant possession (if required by the contract) and to discharge their mortgage on the settlement date.
+In the case of extended settlements, purchasers should be aware that they may be required to pay stamp duty before the settlement date.
+In that case, the purchaser must have funds to pay the stamp duty funds prior to settlement to avoid penalties and a high rate of interest on late duty for late payment.

 It is important that you receive legal advice as soon as possible if you are considering a property transaction.
 Get in touch with us to enquire about how we can assist you in your matter.